livechat/chat-window-android/README.md

 For a complete example of implementation, please refer to the example app included in the repository.

-## Legacy version
+#### v2.x.x

 v2 of the library is still available on JitPack.
-You can find documentation in the [README_legacy.md](README_legacy.md) file
+You can find documentation by selecting v2.x.x tag in the repository